 The Jackrabbits attained much of the same success in the 2003-04 season, earning a share of their second consecutive NCC title and winning the North Central Regional for the third consecutive year.
 SDSU finished the 2003-04 season with a 26-7 mark, falling to eventual national champion California (Pa.) in the first round

 Johnston first became associated with the Jackrabbit women’s basketball team when he spent the 1999-00 season as assistant coach under Nancy Neiber.
 After Neiber took a leave of absence late in the season, Johnston coached the Jackrabbits to a 4-2 record and SDSU finished the season with a 19-8 overall record, 11-7 in NCC play.
 One of the Jackrabbits’ four victories was over second-ranked and eventual national runner-up North Dakota State.

 When the interim label was removed from his title June 30, 2000, Johnston became the seventh head coach in the modern era of South Dakota State women’s basketball, which began in 1966-67.

 In the 2000-01 season, his first full season as Jackrabbit head coach, Johnston led SDSU to a 15-12 overall record.
 That mark included a NCC record of 9-9, which earned the Jackrabbits a berth in the seven-team Wells Fargo Finals conference postseason tournament.

 During the 2001-02 season, Johnston led a Jackrabbit squad, which included just two seniors and nine freshmen, to SDSU’s first-ever appearance in the NCAA Division II Elite Eight.
 The Jackrabbits compiled a 28-9 record, setting a then-school record for wins in a season.

-He and his wife, Laurie, are the parents of a 3-year-old son, Dylan, and a 2-year-old daughter, Laney.
+He and his wife, Laurie, are the parents of Dylan, Laney, and Jacey.